HowToDoInJava

 }

-Java program to create a shallow copy of an arraylist using clone() method.
+The following Java program creates a shallow copy of an arraylist using clone() method.

 ArrayList<String> arrayListClone = (ArrayList<String>) arrayListObject.clone();

-To create a deep copy of the class, divide all the class members into two categories of mutable and immutable types.
+To create a deep copy of any class, divide all the class members into two categories of mutable and immutable types.

-2. For all immutable field members, we must create a new object of member and assign it’s value to cloned object.
+• For all mutable field members, we must create a new object of member and assign its value to cloned object.

 public class Employee implements Cloneable {